Last Updated: Jul 12, 2025

 Airports across the United States are not just modernizing terminals — they’re also undergoing runway extension projects to handle bigger aircraft, new international routes, and growing cargo operations.
 These massive runway projects are critical for airports that want to stay competitive in the global aviation market, reduce delays, and safely accommodate larger planes on longer flights.

-Here’s a look at some of the largest runway extension projects underway at major U.S. airports right now.
+Here’s a look at some of the largest runway extension projects completed, underway or planned at major U.S. airports right now.

 Chicago O’Hare International Airport (ORD)

 Chicago O’Hare continues its multi-billion-dollar airfield transformation under the O’Hare Modernization Program.
-One of the biggest elements is the extension of Runway 9R/27L by about 3,000 feet.
-The longer runway will handle larger wide-body jets, reduce delays during bad weather, and increase capacity at one of the world’s busiest airports.
+One of the biggest elements was the extension of Runway 9R/27L by about 3,000 feet to make it a total of 11260 feet long and 150 feet wide.
+This project was completed in 2021.
+It gave the Chicago O’Hare International Airport the distinction of being the airport with the largest number of runways in the world.
+The longer runway now handles larger wide-body jets and has helped reduce delays during bad weather, and increase capacity at one of the world’s busiest airports.
 This project is part of O’Hare’s broader goal to add more international long-haul connections and maintain its position as a major hub.
-In American Airlines recently increased the number of destinations fyling out of its Chicago hub an indication that the strategy is working.
+American Airlines recently increased the number of destinations flying out of its Chicago hub an indication that the strategy is working.

 Denver International Airport (DEN)